Castlery | May 15, 2023

 They have a unique texture that becomes softer with each wash, which means that they will continue to improve over time.
 Furthermore, as linen fibers are very strong and resistant to wear and tear, this means they can last for many years with proper care.

 On the downside, linen sheets tend to wrinkle easily, which means that they may require regular ironing to maintain a neat and crisp appearance.

 Tencel sheets are processed using an environmentally friendly method known as lyocell.
 Tencel is actually a brand name for lyocell and is known for its eco-friendliness and sustainability.

-As the production process for Tencel fibres uses less water and energy than traditional cotton production - and the fibres are biodegradable and compostable - this makes it a popular choice for the environmentally conscious.
+As the production process for Tencel fibers uses less water and energy than traditional cotton production - and the fibers are biodegradable and compostable - this makes it a popular choice for the environmentally conscious.

 Made from the wood pulp of eucalyptus trees, Tencel sheets are very smooth and silky to the touch, which makes them extremely comfortable to sleep on.
 They are also highly breathable and moisture-wicking, which helps to regulate body temperature and keep you cool throughout the warm summer nights.

 Tencel sheets are very durable and resistant to wrinkles and shrinkage.
 They are easy to care for and can be machine washed and dried, which makes them a convenient choice for busy households.

 Silk sheets are made from the natural fibers produced by silkworms and are known for their luxurious appearance.